Back to Tennessee

 • Records of the office of homeland security that describe or relate to protected critical infrastructure facilities are now confidential.

-• Specific vulnerability assessment information for locations is made confidential, but video footage may be redacted rather than withheld entirely.
+• Specific vulnerability assessment information for locations is made confidential unless required by law to be open to public inspection.

-• The amendment does not specify all the details of how these records will be managed or protected in practice.
+• The amendment text does not specify all details of how these records will be managed or accessed internally within government agencies.

 Amendment 2-0 to HB1640